 There is a lot of talk about ticks these days.
 Why?
 Because of the risk of Lyme disease.
-However, the risk of contracting this disease is very low, and not everybody reacts the same way.
+However, the risk of contracting this disease is very low, but confirmed cases are increasing, and not everybody reacts the same way.
+However, when at all possible, it’s best to avoid ticks entirely when you’re hiking the Canadian Rockies!

-CALS: They are small arachnids, but most people call them bugs.
+CALS: Ticks are technically small arachnids,, but most people call them bugs.

 Source: TickEncounter Resource Center.